-- 1. Illustrate the different methods for the measurement of length and angle - 2.
+- 1. Exhibit the knowledge of Resistive, Inductive, Capacitive, Hall effect and photo electric based sensors. - 2.
 Elucidate construction & working of various industrial devices used to measure pressure, sound & flow - 3.
-Explicate the construction and working of various industrial devices used to measure temperature, level, vibration, viscosity and humidity - 4.
-Analyze, formulate and select suitable sensor for the given industrial applications - 5.
-Recapitulate different methods for level measurement
+Recapitulate different methods for level and temperature measurement. - 4.
+Explicate the construction and working of various industrial devices used to measure density, viscosity and humidity - 5.
+Illustrate the different methods for the measurement of vibration, roughness, length and angle.